 The first micro-wearable I saw.

-I’ve owned Garmin’s, Apple Watches, Fitbits, and even a Microsoft device.
+I’ve owned Garmin’s, Apple Watches, Fitbits, an Amazon Halo, and even a Microsoft tracker.
 Most are an eyesore, uncomfortable, laughably inaccurate, or all of the above.
-The Garmin Fenix 5 currently sitting on my left wrist really feels like a mini computer.
+The Garmin Fenix 5 currently on my wrist really feels like a mini-computer.
 So I was happy to find something smaller.

 Every model Oura gets smaller and lighter.
-People stare in disbelief when I flaunt my innocent ring’s biometric sensors.
+People stare in disbelief when I showcase my innocent ring’s biometric sensors.

 Oura introduced the “Moment” feature in May 2019.
 After enough users requested on-demand heart rate variability (HRV) measurement, the company released a ring firmware and app update to accommodate.